What does Content Matching allow me to do?

 Not using Content Matching is a perfectly acceptable practice, and is encouraged if your team values very rigid tests.

 You may switch Content Matching on and off at the individual element level if there is content to match.
 This can be done for buttons, headers, various amounts of text.
 Rainforest Automation will automatically determine if Content Matching is feasible for your selected element.
-In the following example, when the "Start your Free 14 Day Trial" was selected, RA determined that Context Matching could be used for future test evaluations.
+In the following example, when the "Start your Free 14 Day Trial" was selected, RA determined that Content Matching could be used for future test evaluations.
 You however can set it so it does not use Content Matching.
 If you change your mind and switch back and forth on using Content Matching as you see fit.

 No text to evaluate